open-austin/open-austin.github.io/support/index.md

 title: Support
 ---

 Open Austin is an all volunteer citizen brigade affiliated with Code for America, a 501(c)(3).
+We rely on support from [our sponsors](https://www.meetup.com/Open-Austin/sponsors/) for meeting spaces, funding, and more.
 If you have questions about donations or partnerships, please reach out via <a href="mailto:info@open-austin.org">email</a>.

 ## How can you support our work?